mcclatchy-southeast/sfr-toolkit/index.md

 **Resources** contain background materials, like readings lists and glossaries, that can help add context to your reporting and understanding of corporate homeownership.

-**Tutorials**, provide technical walkthroughs for different aspects of the project, like how to match the names of the various holding companies to their parent companies.
+**Tutorials** provide technical walkthroughs for different aspects of the project, like how to match the names of the various holding companies to their parent companies.

 We'll add to these sections over time, and if there's something you want to see, let us know.